- The property, due to which a substance attracts pieces of iron, nickel and cobalt towards itself, is called magnetism.

-(ii) Current flowing in the coil: Strength of electromagnet is directly proportional to the current flowing through the coil.
+(ii) Current flowing in the coil: The strength of electromagnet is directly proportional to the current flowing through the coil.

-(iii) Length of the air gap between the poles: Strength of the electromagnet is inversely proportional to the distance between its poles.
+(iii) Length of the air gap between the poles: The strength of the electromagnet is inversely proportional to the distance between its poles.

 - Electromagnets are used to extract bullets from the body, to lift big machines and in electronic devices.